eyewande2022/Jenkins-Pipeline/README.md

                 dir('/var') {
     // some block   }}}}}

-Click apply and save the changes
+12. Click apply and save the changes

-Click the build Number 1
+13. Click the build Number 1

-Click Replay to modify the codes in the pipeline script section
+14. Click Replay to modify the codes in the pipeline script section

-View the old script and new script that it was modified into below
+15. View the old script and new script that it was modified into below

-And Click the Run Button
+16. Click the Run Button

-Build 2 and Build 3 can be seen successful with the pipeline scripts modified to the one that was created
+#### Build 2 and Build 3 can be seen successful with the pipeline scripts modified to the one that was created

 ## Sample Pipeline Script